neurosnap/sentences/README.md

 I'm happy to help anyone willing to contribute.

-## Customizable
+## Customize

 `sentences` was built around composability, most major components of this package can be extended.

-Eager to make adhoc changes but don't know how to start?
+Eager to make ad-hoc changes but don't know how to start?
 Have a look at `github.com/neurosnap/sentences/english` for a solid example.

 ## Notice